shamimaaktar1/ADDMQSA/README.md

 # ADDMQSA
-## This is the replication package for the study: "Replication Package for the study: Decision Models for Selecting Patterns and Strategies in Quantum Systems and their Evaluation by Practitioners"
+## This is the replication package for the study: "Decision Models for Selecting Patterns and Strategies in Quantum Systems and their Evaluation by Practitioners"

 It contains the high-quality figures of the four decision models and our study dataset.
 In the following, we briefly describe the folder and file.